brefphp/bref/docs/runtimes/function.md

 }
 ```

+Writing functions is very useful to process events and data from other AWS services.
+For example, this is perfect to implement **asynchronous workers, event handling, file processing**, etc.

+If you are looking to create HTTP applications, have a look at [Bref for Web hosting](/docs/runtimes/http.md).

 ## The function

-The PHP file defined as the "handler" in `serverless.yml` must return a function.
-This function can be an anonymous function or [any kind of callable supported by PHP](http://php.net/manual/en/language.types.callable.php).
+Functions that can run on Lambda can be an anonymous function or [any kind of callable supported by PHP](http://php.net/manual/en/language.types.callable.php).

 ```php
 <?php